Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Consistency tests

 Solving \Cref{eq:Hz2} for $r_0$, we can define a null test for models with interactions in the dark sector as \be r_0=\frac{1-\Omega_{\rm b,0}+\Omega_{\rm b,0}(1+z)^3-h^2(z)}{h^2(z)-(1+z)^3}, \ee which for \lcdm has to be constant at all redshifts.
-Note however, that again this test is ill-defined at low redshifts and also requires an external prior on the baryon density $\Omega_{\rm b,0}$.
-The natural choice would be to use the value obtained either from CMB data, e.g. \textit{Planck}, or from Big Bang nucleosynthesis (BBN), but currently the two do not agree \citep{Pitrou:2020etk}.
-Thus, in what follows we will use the \textit{Planck} 2018 best-fit value.
+This test is again ill defined at low redshifts, however, and also requires an external prior on the baryon density $\Omega_{\rm b,0}$.
+The natural choice would be to use the value obtained either from CMB data, for instance, \textit{Planck}, or from Big Bang nucleosynthesis (BBN), but the two currently do not agree \citep{Pitrou:2020etk}.
+We therefore use the \textit{Planck} 2018 best-fit value below.